-Here’s our story of going from—a negative net worth in the six figures between the two of us—to cracking the million-dollar threshold in nine years.
+Here’s our story of going from—a negative net worth in the six figures between the two of us—to learning how to become a millionaire in 10 years ourselves.

 Jenni and I graduated from college with four-year degrees in 2006.
 I thought it’d make sense to begin our financial journey from here since we both chose our true career paths at this point.

 As a point of reference, my degree is in Communication (think of interpersonal communication).
 Jenni has a degree in chemistry, supporting her eventual foray into Pharmacy.